Festivus: Festivus clock

 In a 2013 CNN segment on the origins of Festivus, O'Keefe spoke about the real-life experiences related to the holiday.
 O'Keefe's father, who originated some of the now-recognized Festivus traditions, used a clock in a bag nailed to a wall, not an aluminum pole.
 It was never the same bag, rarely the same clock, but always the same wall.
 The nailing was most often done in secret and then revealed proudly to his family.
 The younger O'Keefe told CNN: "The real symbol of the holiday was a clock that my dad put in a bag and nailed to the wall every year...I don't know why I don't know what it means, he would never tell me.
-He would always say, 'That's not for you to know.
+He would always say, 'That's not for you to know'."

 Fictional practices introduced due to the Seinfeld television episode (1997–onwards)

-The holiday, as portrayed in the Seinfeld episode, includes practices such as the "airing of grievances", which occurs during the Festivus meal and in which each person tells everyone else all the ways they have disappointed them over the past year.
+The holiday, as portrayed in the Seinfeld episode, includes practices such as the "airing of grievances".
+During the Festivus meal, each person is given the chance to "air their grievances" by telling everyone else at the table all of the ways that they have disappointed the speaker during the past year.
 After the meal, the "feats of strength" are performed, involving wrestling the head of the household to the floor, with the holiday ending only if the head of the household is pinned.

 Festivus pole

 In the episode, the tradition of Festivus begins with an aluminum pole.
 Frank Costanza cites its "very high strength-to-weight ratio" as appealing.
-During Festivus, the pole is displayed unadorned, as Frank "find[s] tinsel distracting."
+During Festivus, the pole is displayed unadorned, as Frank finds "tinsel distracting."
 Dan O'Keefe credits fellow Seinfeld writer Jeff Schaffer with introducing the concept.
 The aluminum pole was not part of the original O'Keefe family celebration, which centered on putting a clock in a bag and nailing it to a wall.

 In 2021 the Seinfeld Twitter, YouTube and other social media accounts, along with the environmental organization One Tree Planted, tried to give a new environmental meaning to the pole, pledging to plant a tree for every person that posted a selfie with a pole using the hashtag #FestivusSavesTrees.
 Pointing out that using a Festivus pole instead of a Christmas tree saves a tree, they also said that for this purpose the pole would not have to be aluminum but could be any kind of pole of any size.